Skip to main content

 Human knowledge and judgement on one side.
 AI scale and speed on the other.
 You need both.
 If your data is broken, fix it.
 If your enrichment is surface-level, go deeper.
 And if your ABM is really just targeted outreach with a nicer name, it’s time to rethink the research layer.

-Owen Steer is Senior Marketing Executive at Fifty Five and Five, where he builds AI-driven tools and processes for B2B sales and marketing teams.
 If you want to talk about what AI data enrichment could look like for your pipeline, get in touch .
+I’ll walk you through the process and what it produces.

 Frequently asked questions